 Three things you can learn from Dustin Johnson’s golf fitness regime

 ➤ Gym work can be as beneficial to the mind as it is to the body.
 In giving you extra confidence and endurance, it can give you the edge on your opponent.

 ➤ Improving your strength can deliver extra power, but it also allows you to swing more within yourself, adding control without losing any power.

 ➤ If you want to start regular golf-related gym training, seek out an expert in the field.
 They will be able to guide you towards the most appropriate activities, devise routines and help with injury avoidance.

-Power days: These can include things like Olympic lifts, anything that trains the mechanics of thrust and velocity.
+Power days: This includes things like Olympic lifts, anything that trains the mechanics of thrust and velocity.
 To rotate at peak speed, a golfer needs the ability to thrust with explosive dynamics.

-Conditioning days: These might include things like bike work and jumping up on to surfaces.
+Conditioning days: This includes things like bike work and jumping up on to surfaces.

 Balance days: This is jumping and turning routines, cone drills to boost awareness of a balanced sequence – basically anything to challenge your body’s ability to load and rotate with poise.